bqworks/grid-accordion/readme.txt

 Features:

-* Fully responsive
+* Fully responsive on any device
-* Touch support
+* Touch support for touch-enabled screens
 * Customizable number of columns
 * Possibility to change the aspect and configuration of the grid based on screen size
 * Animated and static layers, which can contain text, images or any HTML content